DragonChen-TW/tap-ninja-bot/rules/implementation-plan.md

 ## 5. Implement Screenshot Capture
 - **Instruction:** Add functionality to capture screenshots from a specified area of the screen.
 - **Tech Integration:**
-  - Use MSS library for fast and efficient screenshot capture in WSL
+  - Use PyAutoGUI or MSS library for fast and efficient screenshot capture in Windows
-  - Ensure proper X11 access for screen capture in WSL environment
   - Allow capturing a specific area of the screen every 5 seconds
   - Implement a preview of the capture area
-- **Validation:** Verify the application can capture the specified screen area correctly through X server.
+- **Validation:** Verify the application can capture the specified screen area correctly.

 ## 6. Implement OCR Processing
 - **Instruction:** Add OCR functionality to extract numbers and characters from screenshot areas.
 - **Tech Integration:**
-  - Use Tesseract OCR engine installed via apt (`sudo apt install tesseract-ocr tesseract-ocr-eng`)
+  - Use Tesseract OCR engine installed via the Windows installer
-  - Use Pytesseract Python wrapper with explicit path to Tesseract executable
+  - Use Pytesseract Python wrapper with explicit path to Tesseract executable:
+    `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'`
   - Focus on detecting one line of numbers and characters from a small area
-  - Use Pillow (PIL) and OpenCV (headless version) for pre-processing images before OCR
+  - Use Pillow (PIL) and OpenCV for pre-processing images before OCR
 - **Validation:** Test OCR accuracy with sample screenshots containing typical game numbers.

 ## 7. Create Area Selection UI